Tackling 3 challenges of interactive 4K digital signage

 As newer 4K displays enter the market with higher refresh rates and potentially improved drive circuitry to reduce EMI, these issues will diminish.
 But until then, careful consideration must be given to the choice of touch controller and to the kind of touch applications running on a UHD display and its likely effect on the user experience.

-Ian Crosby / Ian Crosby is Zytronics VP of Sales & Marketing, managing the companys growing global commercial activities.
+Ian Crosby is Zytronic's VP of Sales & Marketing, managing the companys growing global commercial activities.
 Prior to Zytronic, he was Global Account Director at Filtrona, and before that he spent 15 years at Corning Incorporated.
-Ian earned a BSc (Hons) in combined Science at North Staffordshire Polytechnic in 1988.
+Ian earned a BSc (Hons) in combined Science at North Staffordshire Polytechnic in 1988.www